We are the PLEA Lab!

 Office: Gary Ransdell Hall 3043

 My name is Mel Baker.
-I am a Visiting Assistant Professor in the Department of Psychology at Western Kentucky University.
+I am an Assistant Professor in the Department of Psychology at Western Kentucky University.
 My research interests include several lines of inquiry that apply both social and cognitive theory and experimentation to legal contexts.
 I teach courses in Social Psychology and Psychology and Law.

 I'm in the second year of the Clinical Psychology Master's program.
 My interest in psychology and law is centered around corrections.
 I hope to go on to a forensic psychology doctorate program and eventually work in the prison system.

 I have a Bachelor of Arts degree in Psychology with a Forensic concentration from WKU.
 I graduated in Fall 2019.
 I am currently working as a case manager with the family preservation unit at USPIRITUS/Centerstone in Bowling Green, KY.
 At my job I work with many families who have been affected by crime and other social problems.
 It is my goal to pursue a master’s degree in clinical psychology in the near future.
 In the meantime, I enjoy getting work experience and I am excited to be working with the PLEA Lab as we all gain insight into our research studies.

 I am a senior and I am majoring in Psychology with a concentration in Forensic Psychology.
 I am interested in the death penalty, criminal profiling, and serial killers.
 I plan to attend graduate school to become a counselor and work with children and teens.

 I am a senior and I am double majoring in Criminology and Psychology with a concentration in Forensic Psychology.
 I am interested in the death penalty, legal-decision making, and false confessions.
 I plan to attend graduate school to earn a master’s degree in Forensic and Legal Psychology.